 From the perspective of conducting a fair and transparent evaluation, the following interested parties will not be included in the selection process with respect to applicants.
-If you have any a.
-A person who has a family relationship with the applicant.
+If you have any concerns regarding those involved in the selection process, please describe them specifically on the R&D Proposal.